rumca-js/Django-link-archive/README.md

 ## Problems with other RSS readers, or apps

+ - Most clients are not open source, or are not self-hosted
  - Most RSS clients do not allow manual link input
  - Some programs are not programs from users perspective, but a service: Feedly, Pockets, Readwise Reader.
 They require account.
 Their Terms and service can change
  - Most programs fail to provide consistent and exhaustive search ability (NextCloud "News" application, Thunderbird, Feeder Android app, Newsboat Linux app)